-10.7 MAPK41.xml
+10.7 MAPK42.xml

-MAPK41.xml is identical to MAPK.xml except that it contains KineticLaw and MIRIAM information displayed as layered text.
+MAPK42.xml is identical to MAPK.xml except that it contains KineticLaw and MIRIAM information displayed as layered text.

-→ See also: [12.
-Layer]
+→ See also: "12 Layer - displaying comments over the model"

 11. Gene / RNA / AntiSenseRNA Structure Expressions

 In CellDesigner 4.x, graphical notation is extended and redefined to enhance representation capability for transcription and translation processes.
 The most salient feature is the capability to describe promoter structure, and other detailed structure for genes and RNA's.